SAUVERC/Mooc.fi-2025/README.md

 ## Introduction to programming
 ### Part 1 ✅

--Getting started
+- Getting started
--Information from use
+- Information from use
--More about varaibles
+- More about varaibles
--Arithmetic operations
+- Arithmetic operations
--conditional statements
+- conditional statements

 ### part 2 ✅
 ### part 3 ✅